Step-by-Step Guide to Buying Airplane Tickets

 - Write down the best flights options for each day.
 Often there is a trade-off between price, timing, and your normal airline preference.
 You need to decide which flight works best for you.
 If there are options that are otherwise about equally good, you can click on each of the flights to see details about the legroom and inflight amenities on the currently schedule airplane.

 - Even if a single flight looks like the best choice, write down any other flights that are about as good.
 There is a small advantage to booking all your flights with the same airline and depending on the options for your return flight, you might decide to use one of the nearly-as-good options.
-Also, if you are booking for multiple people, you might find that the cheapest option becomes more expensive for some of the people in your party and the next best option might become the better deal.
+If you are booking for multiple people, you might find that the cheapest option becomes more expensive for some of the people in your party and the next best option might become the better deal.
+And you may consider buying "backup tickets".

 - Check other days that can work.
 The easiest way to check another day is to press the small arrows in the date box.
 Click multiple times to check all the dates that can work and write down any good flight options you can find.